 Abstract

 The contribution of fathers to child development and maternal mental health is increasingly acknowledged, although research on this topic outside of high income countries is limited.
 Using longitudinal data, we characterized father involvement in a rural setting in Pakistan and investigated the link between father involvement in the first year of life and child development and maternal depression.
 We used data from the Bachpan study, a birth cohort established in the context of a perinatal depression intervention.
 Father involvement was mother reported at 3 and 12 months postpartum and covered domains such as playing with or soothing the infant.
 Child outcomes included growth at 3, 6 and 12 months postpartum, socioemotional development at 6 months (Ages and Stages Questionnaire-socioemotional), and developmental milestones at 12 months (Bayley Scales of Infant and Toddler Development, cognitive, language, motor scales).
 Maternal depression was assessed at 3, 6, and 12 months postpartum.
 Most mothers reported that fathers were involved in some way: for example, approximately 40% reported that the father plays with the baby on a typical day.
 Additionally, roughly 20% of the fathers were temporarily non-resident.
 Three month father involvement was not associated with child growth at any time point; however, 12 month father involvement was cross-sectionally inversely associated with child growth.
 Socioemotional development at 6 months was predicted by father involvement at 3 months.
-Finally, the cognitive, receptive language, fine and gross motor scales were cross-sectionally associated with 12-month father involvement.
+Finally, the cognitive, and fine motor scales were cross-sectionally associated with high levels of 12-month father involvement.
 Both greater father involvement and father temporary non-resident status were associated with lower levels of maternal depression, an association partially explained by lower prevalence of intimate partner violence among women with more involved or temporarily non-resident husbands.
 Taking advantage of longitudinal data, these results provide new evidence about the association between father involvement, and both child development and maternal mental health.

 Keywords: child development; father involvement; maternal depression; mental health; LMIC